v-viksur/architecture-center/docs/microservices/gateway.md

 - [Azure API Management](/azure/api-management/).
 API Management is a turnkey solution for publishing APIs to external and internal customers.
 It provides features that are useful for managing a public-facing API, including rate limiting, IP white listing, and authentication using Azure Active Directory or other identity providers.

-- Reverse proxy server, such as Nginx or HAProxy.
+- **Reverse proxy server**.
 Nginx and HAProxy are popular reverse proxy servers that support features such as load balancing, SSL, and layer 7 routing.
 They are both free, open-source products, with paid editions that provide additional features and support options.
 Nginx and HAProxy are both mature products with rich feature sets and high performance.
 You can extend them with third-party modules or by writing custom scripts in Lua.
 Nginx also supports a JavaScript-based scripting module called NginScript.

-- Service mesh.
+- **Service mesh ingress controller**.
 If you are using a service mesh such as linkerd or Istio, consider the features that are provided by the ingress controller for that service mesh.
 For example, the Istio ingress controller supports layer 7 routing, HTTP redirects, retries, and other features.

 When choosing a gateway technology, consider the following: